Acrobat and Accessibility

-The TouchUp Reading Order tool allows a user to quickly add and edit PDF tags and view the reading order of elements on the page.
+The TouchUp Reading Order (or TURO) tool allows a user to quickly add and edit PDF tags and view the reading order of elements on the page.
 Although it can speed up the tagging process, it does not take the place of the other tools mentioned previously.
 Certain tags, such as lists, are only available in the Tags pane.

 You will notice a group of buttons with the names of several common tags.
 You can use these buttons to assign tags to a selected block of text or an object.

 There are two ways to select an area of text, image, table, or other element using TURO:

 - Drag a box around an element using the crosshairs that have replaced the default pointer.
 It is sometimes difficult to select exactly the right area, but it is a little easier if you try drawing a box that is slightly larger than the element.
 Once you have selected a new element, you can assign some of the most common tags to that element by clicking on one of the several buttons.

 - You can also select everything within a box by clicking on the number in the top-left corner.